michael2012z/BitBible/markdown/KJV/files/Dan.md

 3. And the king said unto them, I have dreamed a dream, and my spirit was troubled to know the dream.

-4. Then spake the Chaldeans to the king in Syriack, O king, live for ever: tell thy servants the dream, and we will shew the interpretation.O king…: (Chaldee, to the end of chapter seven)
+4. Then spake the Chaldeans to the king in Syriack, O king, live for ever: tell thy servants the dream, and we will shew the interpretation.

-5. The king answered and said to the Chaldeans, The thing is gone from me: if ye will not make known unto me the dream, with the interpretation thereof, ye shall be cut in pieces, and your houses shall be made a dunghill.cut…: Chaldee, made pieces
+5. The king answered and said to the Chaldeans, The thing is gone from me: if ye will not make known unto me the dream, with the interpretation thereof, ye shall be cut in pieces, and your houses shall be made a dunghill.

-6. But if ye shew the dream, and the interpretation thereof, ye shall receive of me gifts and rewards and great honour: therefore shew me the dream, and the interpretation thereof.rewards: or, fee
+6. But if ye shew the dream, and the interpretation thereof, ye shall receive of me gifts and rewards and great honour: therefore shew me the dream, and the interpretation thereof.

 7. They answered again and said, Let the king tell his servants the dream, and we will shew the interpretation of it.

-8. The king answered and said, I know of certainty that ye would gain the time, because ye see the thing is gone from me.gain: Chaldee, buy
+8. The king answered and said, I know of certainty that ye would gain the time, because ye see the thing is gone from me.

 9. But if ye will not make known unto me the dream, there is but one decree for you: for ye have prepared lying and corrupt words to speak before me, till the time be changed: therefore tell me the dream, and I shall know that ye can shew me the interpretation thereof.